19 Unique Places to Visit in Mexico

-7. Chacahua, An Off-the-Beaten-Path Destination in Mexico (OAXACA)
+4. Chacahua, An Off-the-Beaten-Path Destination in Mexico (Oaxaca)

 Chacahua located in the state of Oaxaca is one of the best hidden gems in Mexico for international tourists.
 Known as a local holiday getaway, this isolated beach community is how you would picture Mexico to be some 30 years ago.

-It seems unchanged by overt tourism campaigns and remains focused on the true identify of the community.
-A laid-back, free and easy beach.
+It seems unchanged by overt tourism campaigns and remains focused on the true identity of the community.
+A laid-back, free, and easy beach.
 A beach where it is easy to disconnect and leave your phone turned off (except for the occasional photo because this place is truly special).

 But not only is this beach town in Mexico unique, the adventure to get to Chacahua is a reason in itself for visiting.
 Getting here requires a boat from the mainland through the mangrove forest of the National Park of Laguna Chacahua.
 As you zigzag through the dense mangrove forest of the, it is clear you are getting off the beaten path in Mexico.

-9. Las Pozas in Xtilia, A Surreal Mexican Experience (SAN LUIS POTOSI)
+7. Las Pozas in Xtilia, A Surreal Mexican Experience (San Luis Potosi)

 Las Pozas is a garden featuring sculptures and archways overgrown by the sub-tropical vegetation of Central Mexico.
 Outside of the sculptures and archways that seem to fit better in Greece than in Mexico, there is a beautiful cascading waterfall beaconing to those who remember to bring their swimsuits.

 A unique place to visit in Mexico (if not the most unique), stopping by Las Pozas on a road trip through Central Mexico is a must for those looking to get off the beaten path.